MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 - Is there anything out of the ordinary on the account, such as new device, new OS, new IP address used?
 Use Defender for Cloud Apps or Azure Information Protection to detect suspicious activity.
 - Inform local authorities/third parties for assistance.
 - If you suspect a compromise, check for data exfiltration.
-- Check associated account for suspicious behavior and look to correlate to other possible accounts and services as well as other malicious IP addresses.
+- Check associated account for suspicious behavior and look to correlate to other possible accounts and services and other malicious IP addresses.
-- Check accounts of anyone working in the same office/delegated access - password hygiene (make sure they are not using the same password as the compromised account)
+- Check accounts of anyone working in the same office/delegated access - password hygiene (make sure they aren't using the same password as the compromised account)
 - Run ADFS help

 #### Mitigations